Soyuz-2.1a carrier rocket successfully launched the Progress MS-31 space truck into orbit

 Progress MS-31 will fly to the ISS in 50 hours according to the standard two-day scheme, it is planned to make 34 orbits around the Earth.
 Automatic docking with the Poisk module of the Russian segment of the station is scheduled for July 6 at 00:27 Moscow time.
 The process will be monitored by specialists from the MCC and cosmonauts on board the ISS.

 This launch is another stage in the regular supply of the International Space Station.
-The Progress MS series freighters are the circulatory system of the station, ensuring the continuous presence of humans in orbit.
+Progress MS series trucks are the circulatory system of the station, ensuring a continuous human presence in orbit.
 The duration of the ship's flight at the station will be 167 days.

 Read more related materials: